UPDATED: Sep 10, 2020

 The BBB has dropped MetLife down to a B- as a result of the company failing to respond to six complaints filed against them.

 MetLife ranks as average in the 2017 J.D.
 Power Auto Insurance Shopping Survey, a 3 out of 5 rating.
 Pricing was given a 4 out of 5 star rating.

-MetLife reviews are generally split between auto and life, although some sites lump them together and in other cases reviews are placed in the wrong category.
+MetLife reviews are generally split between auto and life, although some sites lump them together and in other cases, reviews are placed in the wrong category.

 In both categories a large number of the complaints found on the internet focus on claims being denied.
-This is a difficult area to judge in terms of how much concern this should raise, as it’s hard to judge the validity of claim with a one-sided Internet complaint explaining it.
+This is a difficult area to judge in terms of how much concern this should raise, as it’s hard to judge the validity of the claim with a one-sided Internet complaint explaining it.
 There are also a lot of complaints in regards to customer service – repeated comments that they are difficult to reach and “rude” at times.

-There are also a few positive review here, which is always encouraging to see, since few people bother to write reviews when they are pleased with service – far more are quick to write a review to complain.
+There are also a few positive reviews here, which is always encouraging to see, since few people bother to write reviews when they are pleased with service – far more are quick to write a review to complain.
 That gives more weight to the positive reviews.

 Overall, the reviews seem to match up to the J.D.
 Power studies.
 MetLife isn’t exactly leading the pack in terms of service, but they aren’t the worst either.
 Because MetLife is such a huge company, and the number of complaints isn’t particularly high, it isn’t a huge red flag.
 It’s enough, however, to suggest that MetLife has some work to do in these departments.